Do you pick up vehicles?

 Are there vehicles that don’t qualify?

 Yes.
 We do not accept boats, trailers, RVs, motor homes or campers of any type.
-To donate one of these, please visit this website.

 Can I remove parts from my vehicle before I scrap it?

 No. Vehicles must be delivered to the scrap yard intact.
 You cannot remove tires, seats, steering wheels, batteries or any other parts prior to delivery to (or at) the scrap yard.
+As noted above, you must remove your license plates once you arrive at the scrap yard.

 How does the insurance thing work?